-If a property has been reported to HIB they will inspect the property.
+If a property has been reported to the Housing Safety Authority they will inspect the property.
 They do not need the owner's permission to do this.
 A tenant can choose to have a relative, friend, support worker, or agent present at the inspection.

 If there are no serious defects with the property the complaint will be closed.

 If the property poses health and safety risks, and defects are recorded, orders may be issued to the property owner.
-HIB will liaise with owners to improve substandard defects before beginning any regulatory process.
+The Housing Safety Authority will liaise with owners to improve substandard defects before beginning any regulatory process.

 Orders and enforcement

-If the property is substandard, HIB can make one or more orders on the property:
+If the property is substandard, one or more orders can be made on the property: